AlexandraSchach/Todo-App/README.md

 # Description:

  This Todo List WebApp is designed to help you organize your tasks efficiently.
-The application is in German, allowing you to easily manage your Aufgaben (tasks) with ease.
+The application is in German, allowing you to easily manage your Tasks with ease.
 The intuitive interface and simple functionality make task management a breeze.

 # How to Use: